bitfocus/companion-module-studiocoast-vmix/README.md

 * Added Varibles that lists the ShortTitle of an imput
 * Added Varibles that lists the full title on "list" inputs
 * Updated Audio presets with the new feedbacks

+**v1.2.6**
+* Added default state values to prevent crashing when feedbacks are checked before the API is polled
+* Added API Polling interval config option
+* Increased default API poll interval from 100ms to 500ms.